Join the Sustainable Optoelectronics Research Group

 Until vacancy is filled.

 Are you passionate about pushing the boundaries of gas sensors and printable semiconductors to create a sustainable future?
 Join our dynamic Sustainable Optoelectronics Research Group, led by Prof. Vincenzo Pecunia, PhD Cantab FIMMM PEng SMIEEE, at the School of Sustainable Energy Engineering, Simon Fraser University (Canada).
-We are excited to announce a PhD studentship focused on developing cutting-edge gas sensors with a sustainability edge.
+We are seeking candidates for a PhD opportunity focused on developing cutting-edge gas sensors with a sustainability edge.

 In this exciting project, we aim to advance gas sensor technology, harnessing the power of printable semiconductors to design self-powered gas sensors for sustainability-driven applications.

-While researching at the Sustainable Optoelectronics Research Group, you will pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.
+While researching at the Sustainable Optoelectronics Research Group, you would pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.

 Key Application Requirements: